atlassian/themis/README.md

 cluster up and down where appropriate.
 Themis supports two modes:
 * **Reactive autoscaling**: Add and remove nodes based on the current load of the cluster
-* **Proactive autoscaling**: Define minimum number of nodes based on a schedule (e.g., 10 nodes during working hours)
+* **Proactive autoscaling**: Define minimum number of nodes based on a schedule (e.g., 10+ nodes during working hours, but only 2 nodes over night)

 A Web user interface (UI) is available to display the key data.
 The rules for autoscaling can be customized in a configuration file or via the Web UI.